perjerz/academic-perjerz/content/post/en-recap-keynote-angular-connect-day-1/index.md

 ![8.x Features](./8-features.JPG)

-Ivy makes debugging easier by using Console Tabs in Chrome Dev Tools with ng.getComponent($0) command to access Component directly and call methods during runtime.
+Ivy makes debugging easier by using Console Tab in Chrome Dev Tools with `ng.getComponent($0)` command to access Component directly and call methods during runtime.
 Awesome 👍👍

 ![Ivy Debugging](./ivy-debugging.JPG)

-With Angular v9.0.0-next.6, The small, medium, large app sizes are decreased 30%, 10%, 40% respectively.
+With Angular v9.0.0-next.6, the small, medium, large app sizes are  -30%, +10%, -40% respectively.

 ![Ivy Size](./ivy-size.JPG)

 Ivy runtime uses the Assembly concept that has instruction sets.

-There are many ivy Instructions.
+There are many Ivy Instructions. e.g.

-- Ivy Instruction opening and ending tag - elementStart, elementEn
+- Ivy Instruction opening and ending tag - elementStart, elementEnd
 - Ivy Instruction adds hello text into tag - text
 - Ivy Instruction for text interpolotion {{name}} - textInterpolate

-and so on.

-Each feature and each instruction that we use ar e included in runtime.
+Each feature and each instruction that we use are included in runtime.
 If not, it will be not included.
 ![Ivy Instructions Basic](./ivy-instructions-basic.JPG)

 View Enginer or Render v2 uses data structures converting during runtime, so the runtime needs all features, and impossible to tree shake those features that we don't use it.